phidra/ULTRA/README.md

 - STEP 2 = runs the preprocessing phase of ULTRA
 - STEP 3 = wraps the query phase of ULTRA in a basic http server
 - STEP 4 = provides a basic web-based viewer, that is a client to the http server

+The code in this repo is for exploration/testing purposes.
+For lots of reasons, it is absolutely not suitable for anything remotely close to production.